itswadesh/shopnx-ecommerce/README.md

+# KarmYoga.Com
+## A free ecommerce consulting and ecommerce development platform.
+### KarmYoga.Com - free ecommerce consulting and ecommerce development platform.
+I focused on empowering people to earn more from their regular LIVING.
+We are focus on providing free Business buisness consulting on digital selling of your any products.

+### The people we are taregtng now : -
+1. Traditional Handicraft manufacturers.
+2. People who are into han made products like home based busicuits maker.
+3. Empowring non working women.
+4. Empowering women by consulting them what to be be maniufacture and what to be manufacture.
+5. Supporting artisians to sell their talent on digital platfrom.
+6. Supporting STARTUPS too.
+7. Supporting new ecommerce platforms too.

+## And this "eComStoreFront" repository is to support people to contribute their suggetsing and skills to make it a more better solution and anyone can use this for their own setup of websites independent of KARMYOGA too.

 # eComStoreFront - Shopping Cart with AngularJS (eCommerce web application)
 A single page Shopping Cart web applications with many necessary features of an ecommerce application.